whoan/docker-build-with-cache-action/README.md

 # Docker build-with-cache action

-This action builds your docker image, caching the stages to improve building times in subsequent builds.
+This action builds your docker image and cache the stages to improve building times in subsequent builds.

+By default it pushes the image with all the stages to a registry, but you can disable this feature setting `push_image_and_stages` to `false`.

 ## Inputs